mdaum/graph-sysdig-test-creativice-fork/docs/jupiterone.md

 ## Sysdig + JupiterOne Integration Benefits

-- Visualize Sysdig account, teams, and users in the JupiterOne graph.
+- Visualize Sysdig account, teams, users, policies, and findings in the JupiterOne graph.
 - See relationships between Sysdig teams and users in your JupiterOne account.
 - Monitor changes to Sysdig users using JupiterOne alerts.

 ## How it Works

-- JupiterOne periodically fetches account details, teams, and users from Sysdig to update the graph.
+- JupiterOne periodically fetches account details, teams, users, policies, and findings from Sysdig to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage